 How MELD Prioritises Liver Transplantation?

-The MELD score (Model for End-Stage Liver Disease) has been the standard for liver transplant prioritization since 2002.
+The MELD score (Model for End-Stage Liver Disease) has been the standard for liver transplant prioritisation since 2002.
 It ranks patients based on their immediate risk of death without transplantation, using 4 variables:

 • Bilirubin (liver function indicator).

-• INR (International Normalized Ratio) (blood clotting ability).
+• INR (International Normalised Ratio) (blood clotting ability).

 • Creatinine (kidney function).